mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

   ....:         r = a%b
   ....:     return b

 ``a`` and ``b`` are called the *arguments* of the command and the expression following the :obj:`.return` keyword is called the *return value*.
 The arguments are in the input of the command whereas the return value is the output.

 For those of you who have programmed before, you may see that there are no end or block *delimiters*, such as **;**, or **end**.
-Sage, like python, uses indentation to denote where a block of code begins and ends.
+SageMath, like python, uses indentation to denote where a block of code begins and ends.
 This syntax rule forces the programmer to write more readable code, by visually separating blocks of code.

 Once the command ``euclid`` has been defined, the code can be easily re-used withe different arguments, just like a built-in command. ::

   sage: euclid(75,21)